NicholasBear-Tech/Bears-Tech/Tools/Purview Sensitivity Labels Workbook/README.md

     This is to search any Label and or Policies to view what their settings are without jumping through the tabs to see.

-## Explanation of the informational Section
+## Explanation of the Informational Section

 <img width="107" height="172" alt="informational +" src="https://github.com/user-attachments/assets/63bdf58b-9d09-429b-a4d6-510017d8349f" /> <img width="107" height="110" alt="informational -" src="https://github.com/user-attachments/assets/e81ec4cd-e91c-44a8-9d33-9c7ff90348d1" />